Ascend/pytorch/docs/en/PyTorch API Support.md

 count scatter result with dim.

 - Parameters:
-  Similar to `torch.scatter`, optimize implementation to npu device.
+  Similar to `torch.scatter`, optimize implemention to npu device.

   - **self** (Tensor) - the input tensor.
   - **indices** (Tensor) – the indices of elements to scatter, can be either empty or of the same dimensionality as src.
 When empty, the operation returns self unchanged.